behzadhaki/FRFT_Max/eval/Readme.md

-2.
-3.
-4.
-5. To regenerate the plots, first run the evaluation cpp application called (frft_test_reconstruction)
+## Generate Plots

-2. Move the generated text files to a directory (or put them in the same directory as the plotting scripts - i.e. /eval/)
+Move the generated text files to a directory (or put them in the same directory as the plotting scripts - i.e. /eval/)

-3. Run the plotting scripts (e.g. plot_results.py) to generate the plots from the text files.
+Then run the plotting scripts (e.g. plot_results.py) to generate the plots from the text files.

 ```terminal
 cd eval/
 python plot_results.py -d <directory_with_text_files>
 ```

 e.g.

 ```terminal